Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead

-Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead is a series of parody films written by James Riffel as spoofs adding his own scripts on already known films and television footage after deleting the original scripts from the films.
+Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead is a series of parody films written by James Riffel as spoofs, adding his own scripts on already known films and television footage after deleting the original scripts from the films.

 Part 1

 Part 1 remains obscure and as yet unreleased, as it was created at a public access station where Riffel took several student films he had made at New York University, some video footage, super 8 home movies, and other materials, and edited them in a few days.
-It was never released and is available according to Riffel "back at my parents' house at the bottom of one of the closets".
+It was never released and is, according to Riffel, "back at [his] parents' house at the bottom of one of the closets".

 Part 2

-Titled Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead Part 2 sometimes with the added title in Shocking 2-D is a 65BCE horror spoof written and directed by James Riffel under the alias Lowell Mason.
+Titled Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead Part 2, sometimes with the added title in Shocking 2-D, is a 1991 horror spoof written and directed by James Riffel under the alias Lowell Mason.
 It is also known as NOTDOT.
 Although referred to as Part 2, it is the first in the series to be publicly released.
-The movie was created by re-dubbing the 1968 horror classic Night of the Living Dead with comedic dialog, and by adding new clips.
+The film was created by re-dubbing the 1968 horror classic Night of the Living Dead with comedic dialog, and by adding new clips.

-NOTDOT was screened at the New York City Horror Film Festival in October 2005.
+Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead was screened at the New York City Horror Film Festival in October 2005.

-Title

-With 41 words in its title, 168 characters without spaces, and 201 characters counting spaces, it holds the distinction of being cited as the movie with the longest English language title, but of the title, Maitland McDonagh of TV Guide wrote, "Most people cite Night of the Day of the Dawn of the Son of the Bride of the Return of the Revenge of the Terror of the Attack of the Evil, Mutant, Alien, Flesh Eating, Hellbound, Zombified Living Dead Part 2: In Shocking 2-D (1991) as the longest English-language title of all time, but it's clearly a gimmicky joke."
+With 41 words in its title, 168 characters without spaces, and 201 characters counting spaces, it holds the distinction of being cited as the movie with the longest English language title, but of the title, Maitland McDonagh of TV Guide wrote, "Most people cite [the film] as the longest English-language title of all time, but it's clearly a gimmicky joke."